Luke Williams (footballer, born 1993): Gateshead

 Williams signed for National League North side Gateshead in August 2021 on a short-term contract.
 Williams was sent off on his debut against Chester.
 Following this, Williams was dealt the blow days later of suffering another injury which would see him out for up to seven weeks.
 He scored his first goal for the club on 8 December 2021 in a 2–0 win against York City.
 He departed the club on 14 January 2022.

 Víkingur

 On 28 July 2022, Williams joined Icelandic side Víkingur on a deal until the end of the season.

+In his third season with the club, Williams was made club captain.

+Return to Scunthorpe

+On 14 November 2024, Williams signed for former club Scunthorpe United on non-contract terms.
+He signed with the National League North club after having trained with the team for six weeks.

+Return to Víkingur

+In May 2025, Williams agreed to cancel his Scunthorpe contract to rejoin Víkingur.

 International career

 He made his England under-17 debut on 26 October 2009, in a 6–2 win against Kazakhstan.
 He made his under-19 debut on 2 September 2010, in a 2–0 win against Slovakia.
 He scored his first goal on 2 June 2011, in a 3–2 win against Switzerland during 2011 UEFA European Under-19 Championship qualification.
 On 28 May 2013, he was named in manager Peter Taylor's 21-man squad for the 2013 FIFA U-20 World Cup.
 He scored on his debut on 16 June, in a 3–0 win in a warm-up game against Uruguay.
 He also scored in the opening group-stage game on 23 June against Iraq.